Discord Business Model

 • The company partnered with YouTube to create a “Watch Together” feature, which enables different Discord users to view YouTube videos together;

-The platforms saw steady growth over the years, but saw a sharp rise in both valuation and the number of users due to several advantageous factors.
-First of all, their strategic partnerships and acquisitions had put them in a favorable position within the market.
-Also, the platform saw an influx of new users in 2020 due to the onset of the COVID-19 pandemic as well as in mass exodus of users from several other social media platforms like Facebook over concerns about privacy and user data miss management.
+The platforms saw steady growth over the years, but saw a sharp rise in valuation and the number of users due to several advantageous factors.
+First, their strategic partnerships and acquisitions had put them in a favorable position within the market.

-In the aftermath of this rapid rise in users, the platform started to make concentrated efforts to move away from the image of a gamer social media platform and encompass more communities such as hobbyists, business communities, content creators, and so on.
-This was estimated to have grown the number of daily active users on the Discord platform to over 20 million unique visitors in 2020.
+Also, the platform saw an influx of new users in 2020 due to the onset of the COVID-19 pandemic and a mass exodus of users from several other social media platforms, like Facebook, over concerns about privacy and user data mismanagement.After this rapid rise in users, the platform concentrated on moving away from its image as a gamer social media platform and embracing more communities such as hobbyists, business communities, content creators, etc. This was estimated to have grown the number of daily active users on the Discord platform to over 20 million unique visitors in 2020.

 Who Owns Discord

-Discord’s Mission Statement
+Discord Mission Statement

 According to the platform, “Discord is about giving people the power to create space to find belonging in their lives.
 We want to make it easier for you to talk regularly with the people you care about.
 We want you to build genuine relationships with your friends and communities close to home or around the world.
 Original, reliable, playful, and relatable.
 These are the values that connect our users and our employees at Discord”.

-How Does Discord Work?
+How Discord works

-• Server: The definition of the word server on the Discord platform differs from its usual meaning in the world of computing.
+• Server: The definition of the word server on the Discord platform differs from its usual meaning in computing.
 Servers on Discord do not refer to any physical or online resource, but rather a community within the platform where users can communicate via text or voice options known as channels.

 How Discord makes money